bit-mx/data-entities/README.md

 ### throw

-By default, the Response object will throw an exception if the stored procedure fails.
-You can throw the exception manually using the throw method.
+By default, the Response object won't throw an exception if the stored procedure fails.
+You can throw an exception manually using the throw method.